-Sharon Hudson-Dean is a career public diplomacy foreign service officer.
-She is now in training to prepare for her 2014 assignment as Deputy Chief of Mission at the U.S. Embassy in Riga, Latvia.
-From mid-2010-2013, Sharon served as the Counselor for Public Affairs at the U.S. Embassy in Harare, Zimbabwe, where she was responsible for leading the U.S. government’s media, educational and cultural programs designed to promote democracy, rule of law and stable economic growth.
-Prior to taking this senior leadership position, she served as Press Attaché for three years at the U.S. Mission to South Africa, acting as spokesperson for the Embassy in Pretoria and three consulates in Johannesburg, Cape Town and Durban.
-Sharon has also held public diplomacy positions in Kathmandu, Tbilisi, Moscow, Sydney, and Washington, DC.
-In 2005, she spent one year as an American Political Science Association Congressional Fellow in the office of Senator Bill Nelson (D-FL).
-She is a graduate of Georgetown University, the recipient of three State Department individual Superior Honor Awards and the Public Diplomacy Alumni Association Achievement Award, as well as an avid cyclist and mother of three.
+Sharon Hudson-Dean is a career American diplomat currently serving as Chargé d’Affaires, a.i. at the U.S. Embassy in Riga, Latvia.
+From 2010-2013, Ms. Hudson-Dean was the Counselor for Public Affairs at the U.S. Embassy in Harare, Zimbabwe, where she led the U.S. government’s media, education and culture programs promoting democracy, rule of law, and stable economic growth.
+Prior to that, she worked as the Press Attaché at the U.S. Mission to South Africa during a critical election period and the 2010 FIFA World Cup.
+Ms. Hudson-Dean has also worked for the State Department in Kathmandu, Tbilisi, Moscow, Canberra, and Washington, DC.
+In 2005, she spent one year as an American Political Science Association Congressional Fellow in the U.S. Senate.

 - Improving the ‘Art’ of Diplomacy with Foreign Languages | CPD Blog | Feb 14, 2014